 - Blog PR Wire – Emails contain pitches from companies.
 I’ve had a few good campaigns from this, including one with Novica.

-- Markerly – Opps are rare and I’ve only worked with them once.
+- Markerly – Opps have been rare for me and I’ve only worked with them once.

-These are networks I’ve worked with in the past but don’t use any longer:
+These are networks I’ve signed up with or worked with in the past and don’t use any longer.
+I list them here because you might have better luck with them than I had!

 - Tastemaker Mom – I’ve signed up but I haven’t worked with them.